SIUE-ITS/cluster-docs/docs/user_guides/data_management/manage_files_command_line.md

 gzip -dv <filename>.gz
 ```

 Enter `gzip --help` to view all available options.
-In addition, the `pigz` module is a parallel implementation of `gzip` that provides faster compression and uncompression times: `module load pigz`.
+In addition, the `pigz` module is a parallel implementation of `gzip` that provides faster compression and uncompression times.
 It can be used as a drop-in replacement for `gzip` commands.

 #### Compressing with xz
 For better compression ratios or for maximum compression, use `xz` instead of `gzip`.
 With `xz` you can also use multiple cores to speed up the compression time.
 For example, to compress using 4 cores, add the `-T4` option: